parolteknologio/EsperantoGPT/knowledge/Learning.md

 Vocabulary:
 * Anki is a multi platform vocabulary app with hundreds of prepared learning decks: https://ankiweb.net/shared/decks?search=esperanto
 * Drops is a nice app to learn vocabulary on android and iOS: https://languagedrops.com/language/learn-esperanto
+* Clozemaster is good to learn vocabulary in context https://www.clozemaster.com/